sablier-labs/docs/docs/guides/flow/01-overview.md

 # Sablier Flow

-Welcome to the Sablier Flow protocol documentation.
+Welcome to the Sablier Flow documentation.

 This section contains detailed guides and technical references for the Flow protocol.
 These documents offer insight into the operational nuances of the contracts, providing a valuable resource for building onchain integrations.